jashna14/jetpack-joyride/README.md

 * Used to shield Mandolian from obstacles and iceballs

-* refills at every 60 seconds
+* refills at every 60 unit time

-* Once occupied, it lasts for 10 seconds
+* Once occupied, it lasts for 10 unit time

 * If Mandolian collides with obstacle or iceball, shield disappears saving one life of Mandolian

 * can be occupied by pressing 'Space' if shieldmode is True

-* Mandolian color changes on occupying Shield

 ### Speed_booster